ryukau/VSTPlugins/docs/manual/WaveCymbal/WaveCymbal_en.md

 Transition time from previous value to current value in seconds. `Gain`, `Excitation.Time`, `Random.Amount`, `Bandpass.MinCutoff`, `Bandpass.MaxCutoff` will be affected.
 Slide effect of `OscType.Sustain` can be tuned by `Smoothness`.

 ## Change Log
+- 0.1.6
+  - Fixed to stop sounds when deactivated.
+  - Fixed a bug that was causing noise on PreSonus Studio One 4.6.1.
 - 0.1.5
   - Enabled GUI for Linux build.
   - Fixed broken presets.